huseyinozer/CommonHttpClientWithDependencyInjection-Typhoon-iOS/README.md

-# Sample Http Client With Dependency Injection
+# Common Http Client for iOS and Android Platforms With Dependency Injection

 I want common structure for android and ios platforms.
 This repository is an ios project.